 DOSA provides three ring fenced beds for high risk elective orthopaedic cases, with more routine elective cases being admitted onto Ward 6 at Abergele hospital.
+DOSA also accommodates ambulatory trauma patients who attend for day case procedures .e.g. fixation of a forearm fracture.
 Patients are admitted on to the ward, and prepared for theatre, by nursing staff employed at Ysbyty Glan Clwyd.
 Nursing staff based at Abergele hospital then attend the ward in order to provide post operative care.
 Patients normally stay on DOSA over night and are then transferred back to Abergele hospital the following day, if deemed fit to do so.